ethereumjs/ethereumjs-monorepo/packages/util/docs/README.md

 Ƭ **WithdrawalData**: `Object`

-Flexible input data type for EIP-4895 withdrawal data
+Flexible input data type for EIP-4895 withdrawal data with amount in Gwei to match CL representation and for eventual ssz withdrawalsRoot

 #### Type declaration